Quantum-Accelerators/quacc/docs/src/user/covalent.md

 ## Setting Executors

-By defualt, Covalent will run all `Electron` tasks on your local machine using the [`DaskExecutor`](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/dask).
+By default, Covalent will run all `Electron` tasks on your local machine using the [`DaskExecutor`](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/dask).
 This is a parameter that you can control.
 For instance, you may want to define the executor to be based on [Slurm](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm) to submit a job to an HPC cluster.
 The example below highlights how one can change the executor.

 ### Setting Executors via the Lattice Object